Italy faces fresh vote after talks fail

 "Let the parties decide of their own free will if they should give full powers to a government... or else new elections in the month of July or the autumn."

+A caretaker administration would be made up of policy experts appointed by the president.

-Mr Mattarella said a neutral administration would have the responsibility of drawing up a 2019 budget with the aim of avoiding the possible "recessionary effects" of a scheduled increase in sales taxes later in the year.
+It would have the responsibility of drawing up a 2019 budget with the aim of avoiding the possible "recessionary effects" of a scheduled increase in sales taxes later in the year, Mr Marrarella said.

-A caretaker government would run until the end of the year and would then dissolve ahead of elections to be held at the start of 2019, Mr Mattarella added.
+Such a government would run until the end of the year and would then dissolve ahead of elections to be held at the start of 2019, Mr Mattarella added.

 However, neither the Five Star movement nor The League have yet shown any interest in supporting the move.